d-smith/cfs3/view-blue-green/README.md

 ```

+Use ../scripts/listdistributions.sh to get the distro URL.
+Make sure you can see /foo.html from the browser.
+The Lambda edge function prepends the "active" folder to the URI.
+In this case, /blue.

 ## push TEST content

 After TEST content is validated in the TEST distro, push TEST content to the correct folder (blue or green) in the active distro.
 First, see which folder is currently "active" in the active distro: